 The Workforce Innovation and Opportunity Act (WIOA) was signed into law on July 22, 2014.
-WIOA became effective July 1, 2015.
+WIOA became effective on July 1, 2015.
 Full implementation was mandated to take place on July 1, 2017.
 WIOA replaced the Workforce Investment Act of 1998 and amended the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.
-WIOA builds on concepts from past workforce legislation, encourages, and in some respects, requires federally funded workforce initiatives to collaborate, co-locate, braid funding and have common performance outcomes to serve those looking for employment and businesses who need qualified job seekers.
+WIOA builds on concepts from past workforce legislation, encourages, and in some respects, requires federally funded workforce initiatives to collaborate, co-locate, braid funding, and have common performance outcomes to serve those looking for employment and businesses who need qualified job seekers.

 Section 108 of WIOA requires that Local Workforce Development Boards develop and submit a comprehensive Local Plan for their Local Workforce Development Area to the Governor.
 The Local Plan should be a four-year action plan that identifies partners, aligns services, and creates integrated service delivery strategies and resources for the local public workforce system.
-The Local Plan should support achievement of the State's vision and goals, as outlined in the State Plan.
+The Local Plan should support the achievement of the State's vision and goals, as outlined in the State Plan.
 This is described in WIOA Section 108(a), and the contents of the Local Plan are described in WIOA Section 108(b) and 20 CFR 670.560.
-Local Plans must be consistent with the vision and goals of the State Plan and should include the information requested below.
+Local Plans must be consistent with the vision and goals of the State Plan and should include the information requested from the Maryland Department of Labor in Guidelines for Developing 2020-2024 Workforce Innovation and Opportunity Act (WIOA) Regional and Local Workforce Plans.
+While Local and Regional Plans are required every four years, at the end of the first two years of the four-year period, each Local Board, in partnership with the chief elected official(s), must review the Plan and submit modified Plans to ensure conformity with the State Plan.

 In 2018, the Prince George's County Workforce Development Board redesigned and rebranded its public workforce system as the Prince George's County American Job Center Community Network.
-The Prince George's County American Job Center Community Network is an integrated public workforce system operating as a network of nonprofit organizations, faith-based entities, community development organizations, educational institutions, workforce development entities, and government agencies as members.
-In accordance with the law, the Prince George's County Workforce Development Board has created this 2020 - 2024 Local Integrated Public Workforce System Plan for the Prince George's County American Job Center Community Network.
+The Prince George's County American Job Center Community Network is an integrated public workforce system operating as a network of nonprofit organizations, faith-based entities, community development organizations, educational institutions, workforce development entities, businesses, and government agencies as members.
+In accordance with the law, the Prince George's County Workforce Development Board has reviewed the 2020 - 2024 Local Integrated Public Workforce System Plan for the Prince George's County American Job Center Community Network and created this updated document to reflect updates to the workforce board and its partners as well as demonstrate alignment with the State Plan.